Auto Mechanic

 Why Does My 2000 Dodge Caravan Alarm comes on by itself when no one is around ?

-Asked by Steve almost 11 years ago
+Asked by Steve over 11 years ago

 Generally it is a failing sensor.
 It could be for any of the door sensors or the hood or trunk.